 Game plan: Depending on how the beef tenderloin is butchered, you may end up with a thicker or thinner portion.
 This recipe works with both cuts, but timing is crucial to achieve perfect rare to medium-rare beef.
 Make sure to use an instant-read thermometer to monitor the temperature of the beef as it cooks.
 For a thinner piece of meat, check the temperature after 18 to 20 minutes to avoid overcooking it.

-1 (3-1/2- to 4-pound) center-cut beef tenderloin, trimmed of silver skin and fat
+- 1 (3-1/2- to 4-pound) center-cut beef tenderloin, trimmed of silver skin and fat

-2 tablespoonsvegetable oil
+- 2 tablespoons vegetable oil

-2 tablespoonskosher salt
+- 2 tablespoons kosher salt

-1 tablespoon freshly ground black pepper
+- 1 tablespoon freshly ground black pepper

-8 tablespoons unsalted butter (1 stick), at room temperature
+- 8 tablespoons unsalted butter (1 stick), at room temperature

-2 medium garlic cloves, finely chopped
+- 2 medium garlic cloves, finely chopped

-1 tablespoon finely chopped fresh rosemary leaves
+- 1 tablespoon finely chopped fresh rosemary leaves

-1 tablespoon finely chopped fresh thyme leaves
+- 1 tablespoon finely chopped fresh thyme leaves

-Butcher’s twine, as needed
+- Butcher’s twine, as needed

 - 1Heat the oven to 400°F and arrange a rack in the middle.
 Meanwhile, pat the beef dry with paper towels.
 (If one end of the beef is noticeably thinner than the other, tuck the thinner end underneath and tie where you tucked with butcher’s twine.
 This will help it cook more evenly.)
 Using your hands, rub the tenderloin all over with the oil, sprinkle with the salt and pepper, and rub until evenly coated; set aside.